lsst/ap_verify/doc/lsst.ap.verify/running.rst

 How to Use Measurements of Metrics
 ----------------------------------

-After ``ap_verify`` has run, it will produce a file named :file:`ap_verify.verify.json` in the caller's directory.
+After ``ap_verify`` has run, it will produce a file named, by default, :file:`ap_verify.verify.json` in the caller's directory.
+The file name may be customized using the :option:`--metrics-file <ap_verify.py --metrics-file>` command-line argument.
 This file contains metric measurements in `lsst.verify` format, and can be loaded and read as described in the `lsst.verify` documentation or in `SQR-019 <https://sqr-019.lsst.io>`_.
-The file name is currently hard-coded, but may be customizable in a future version.

 Unless the :option:`--silent <ap_verify.py --silent>` argument is provided, ``ap_verify`` will also upload measurements to the `SQuaSH service <https://squash.lsst.codes/>`_ on completion.
 See the SQuaSH documentation for details.

-If the pipeline is interrupted by a fatal error, completed measurements will be saved to :file:`ap_verify.verify.json` for debugging purposes, but nothing will get sent to SQuaSH.
+If the pipeline is interrupted by a fatal error, completed measurements will be saved to the metrics file for debugging purposes, but nothing will get sent to SQuaSH.
 See the :ref:`error-handling policy <ap-verify-failsafe-partialmetric>` for details.